galaxyproject/training-material/topics/admin/tutorials/tool-management/tutorial.md

 {: .tip}

 > ### {% icon tip %} Can I install tools without a ToolShed?
 > Yes.
-The galaxy_local_tools option for the `galaxyproject.galaxy` Ansible role can be used to install local tools, or you can manage them in another way that fits your workflow better.
-EU, for example, maintains a repository of tools that are not installed from the toolshed to aid their local developers.
+The `galaxy_local_tools` option for the `galaxyproject.galaxy` Ansible role can be used to install local tools, or you can manage them in another way that fits your workflow better.
+UseGalaxy.eu, for example, maintains a repository of tools that are not installed from the ToolShed to aid their local developers.
 This is deployed to the server using the `git` module, rather than the Galaxy Ansible role.
 {: .tip}